idaddy-adarsh/Daddys-AI/README.md

 # DaddysAI

-A Next.js application with AI capabilities and authentication.
+A Next.js application with AI capabilities, authentication, and MongoDB integration for trading data.

 ## Deployment Instructions

 ### Prerequisites
 - Node.js 18.x or later
 - npm or yarn package manager
+- MongoDB Atlas account (or other MongoDB deployment)
 - Environment variables set up (see `.env.example`)

 ### Environment Variables